faustinoaq/sswws/README.md

 - **Does this already exist?** probably yes
 - **Was I able to use my google-fu to find it?** no, all I found was `python -m http.sever`.
-I do not want to install Python in every Windows machine.
+I don't want to install Python in every Windows machine.

 I want a single click web server for Windows that I can trust and execute in a single file not depending in external bloated tools.